Elwafi-Elmehdi/terraform-blocks/README.md

 # Terraform Blocks

-Terraform Blocks is all about learning, you can use project examples to your
+Terraform Blocks is all about learning Terraform and the ecosystem around, feel free to use project examples to your likings.

 ## Motivation

+The main motivation for Terraform Blocks is to learn and practice terraform through a variety of providers and scenarios

 ## Providers